top of page

 Although night guards available over the counter, the ones made in our dental office are of higher quality, custom fit, and more comfortable, durable and effective in alleviating the symptoms of bruxism.
 The dental office of Dr. Suman Chintala at Lynnwood Dental Studio in Lynnwood, WA can make night guard, custom-molded to your teeth so they fit in your mouth without being bulky or uncomfortable and alleviate the symptoms of bruxism.

-Aesthetic enhancement and protection: Similar to its use in delivering medication, mouth guards can be used to apply the bleaching gel to whiten teeth.
-An occlusal guard may also be recommended to provide extra protection for certain more delicate tooth restorations (temporary crowns, veneers, etc.).
+Similar to its use in delivering medication, mouth guards can be used to apply the bleaching gel to whiten teeth.
+An occlusal guard may also be recommended to provide extra protection for certain more delicate tooth restorations (temporary crowns, veneers, etc.)

 Mouth Guards in Lynnwood